 - PLSC 3330 (3).
 LAW, POLITICS, AND THE SUPREME COURT.
 An introduction to the uniquely political and legal role played by the Supreme Court in elaborating the scope of governmental power and defining individual rights and liberties. - PLSC 3331 (3).
 MEDIA AND POLITICS.
 Examines how the media influence the American institutional governing process and citizen engagement in democratic practices such acquisition of political knowledge and political decision-making. - PLSC 3333 (3).
 ENVIRONMENTAL POLICY.
 Overview of governmental environmental policies designed to provide a foundation for future application and study in the growing environmental field. - PLSC 3334 (3).
 PUBLIC OPINION AND AMERICAN POLITICS.
 The influence of public opinion on American politics and policymaking.
 Topics include public opinion and democratic theory, the methods of survey research, the use of the polling industry, and the influence of polls on politicians and policy. - PLSC 3335 (3).
 JUDICIAL PROCESS.
 Examines the role played by courts in the American system of government.
 Topics include the generation of disputes, the tools used by the judiciary to resolve disputes, the ways judges are selected and make decisions, and the impact of those decisions on society and government. - PLSC 3336 (3).
 CONGRESS, THE PRESIDENT, AND THE CONSTITUTION.
 An examination of how constitutional interpretation, precedent, and politics affect presidential and congressional powers and the separation of powers with respect to war and foreign affairs, legislation and administration, and budgetary and fiscal policies. - PLSC 3340 (3).
 WESTERN EUROPEAN POLITICS.
 The political development of Britain, France, Germany, and Italy.
 Topics include the emergence of parliament and parties, democratic breakdown and the rise of fascism, modern parties and interest groups, state economic planning, corporatism, and extraparliamentary oppositions. - PLSC 3341 (3).
-POLITICS OF PARTICIPATION AND REPRESENTATION IN WESTERN DEMOCRACIES.
-Focuses on the numerous avenues through which citizens influence politics and policymaking in advanced industrial democracies.
-Considers the implications of formal institutional structures such as electoral and party systems, the impact of organized groups, and the less formal forms of participation such as protest movements and citizen initiatives. - PLSC 3342 (3).
+COMPARATIVE CONSTITUTIONAL LAW.
+Explores topics arising in the comparative study of constitutional systems and constitutional questions of law, including addressing comparative approaches to individual rights. - PLSC 3342 (3).
 MAKING DEMOCRACY WORK.
 Aims to answer the fundamental question of why democracy thrives in some nations while in others it struggles, and in many more it has not yet taken root. - PLSC 3344 (3).
 STUDIES ABROAD: COMPARATIVE POLITICS AND GOVERNMENT.
 SMU credit for political science courses in comparative politics and government taken in SMU-approved programs abroad. - PLSC 3345 (3).
 GOVERNMENTS AND POLITICS OF THE MIDDLE EAST.
 A survey of modern Middle East governments and politics, including historical, ideological, economic, and social influences on their domestic and foreign policies.
 Also, analysis of emerging political forms, with some emphasis on modernization problems. - PLSC 3346 (3).
 JAPANESE POLITICS AND SOCIETY.
 A survey of the major political and social trends in Japan, focusing on popular attitudes, political participation, and the government's response. - PLSC 3347 (3).
 GOVERNMENTS AND POLITICS OF AFRICA.
 The politics of Africa in an international context, emphasizing the problems of race, nationalism, and economic development. - PLSC 3348 (3).
 GOVERNMENTS AND POLITICS OF LATIN AMERICA.
 The structure, functions, and operations of government in Latin American countries, with emphasis on political practices and institutions. - PLSC 3349 (3).
 POLITICS OF MAJOR LATIN AMERICAN COUNTRIES.
-An introduction to the problems of political development in some of the major countries of Latin America: Argentina, Brazil, Chile, and Mexico. - PLSC 3350 (3).
-POLITICS OF CANADA. - PLSC 3351 (3).
+An introduction to the problems of political development in some of the major countries of Latin America: Argentina, Brazil, Chile, and Mexico. - PLSC 3350 (3), POLITICS OF CANADA. - PLSC 3351 (3).
 RUSSIA UNDER PUTIN.
 A study of contemporary Russia.
 Students prepare a multifaceted assessment (political, economic, and military development) of the superpower that is and was Russia.
 (SMU-in-Copenhagen)